benignware-labs/wp-mobile-images/README.md

 > Deliver smaller images on mobile

-This Wordpress Plugin let's you optimize images for mobile devices without much further effort.
+This Wordpress Plugin lets you optimize images for mobile devices without much further effort.

 It works totally server-sided by determining a mobile request, filtering `the_content` and `post_thumbnail_html` for local thumbnail images, getting its ratio by its src and searching for an appropriate smaller thumbnail-file matching the proportions at nearly `768px`.